 NASA’s Pluto-bound New Horizons spacecraft has traversed the orbit of Neptune.
 This is its last major crossing en route to becoming the first probe to make a close encounter with distant Pluto on July 14, 2015.

-The sophisticated piano-sized spacecraft, which launched in January 2006, reached Neptune’s orbit — nearly 2.75 billion miles from Earth — in a record eight years and eight months.
+The sophisticated piano-sized spacecraft, which launched in January 2006, reached Neptune’s orbit – nearly 2.75 billion miles (4.43 billion kilometers) from Earth – in a record eight years and eight months.
 New Horizons’ milestone matches precisely the 25th anniversary of the historic encounter of NASA’s Voyager 2 spacecraft with Neptune on August 25, 1989.

 “It’s a cosmic coincidence that connects one of NASA’s iconic past outer solar system explorers, with our next outer solar system explorer,” said Jim Green, director of NASA’s Planetary Science Division, NASA Headquarters in Washington.
 “Exactly 25 years ago at Neptune, Voyager 2 delivered our ‘first’ look at an unexplored planet.
 Now it will be New Horizons’ turn to reveal the unexplored Pluto and its moons in stunning detail next summer on its way into the vast outer reaches of the solar system.”

-New Horizons now is about 2.48 billion miles from Neptune — nearly 27 times the distance between the Earth and our sun — as it crosses the giant planet’s orbit at 10:04 p.m.
+New Horizons now is about 2.48 billion miles (4 billion kilometers) from Neptune – nearly 27 times the distance between the Earth and our sun – as it crosses the giant planet’s orbit at 10:04 p.m.
 EDT Monday.
 Although the spacecraft will be much farther from the planet than Voyager 2’s closest approach, New Horizons’ telescopic camera was able to obtain several long-distance “approach” shots of Neptune on July 10.

 “NASA’s Voyager 1 and 2 explored the entire middle zone of the solar system where the giant planets orbit,” said Alan Stern, New Horizons principal investigator at the Southwest Research Institute in Boulder, Colorado.
 “Now we stand on Voyager’s broad shoulders to explore the even more distant and mysterious Pluto system.”